carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 stable outcome.

-Over time, safety should [evolve](../goals.md#software-and-language-evolution) using a hybrid compile-time and runtime safety approach to provide a similar level of safety to a statically checked language, such as Rust.
+Over time, safety should [evolve](../goals.md#software-and-language-evolution) using a hybrid compile-time and runtime safety approach to eventually provide a similar level of safety to a statically checked language, such as Rust.
 However, while Carbon may _encourage_ developers to modify code in support of more efficient safety checks, it will remain important to improve the safety of code for